Abhayg444/Meddy/README.md

    ```

 4. **Launch the Application**:
-   Open the VS Code Editor and open the ipynb file and execute the Cells one by one
+   Open the VS Code Editor and open the meddy.py file and run.

 ---